Tramon Williams: 2010

-The Green Bay Packers finished second in the NFC North with a 10–6 record and defeated the Philadelphia Eagles 21–16 in the NFC Wildcard Game.
-In that game, Williams had a game-saving interception in the final minute.
-On January 16, 2011, Williams made a tackle, two pass deflections, two interceptions, and a touchdown during a 49–21 victory at the Atlanta Falcons in the NFC Divisional Round.
-He returned an interception by Matt Ryan for a 70-yard touchdown in the waning seconds before halftime.
+The Green Bay Packers finished the 2010 NFL season second in the NFC North with a 10–6 record, clinching a wildcard position.
+On January 9, 2011, he started in the NFC Wildcard Game and made four solo tackles, a pass deflection, and intercepted a last second hail mary pass by Michael Vick to wide receiver Riley Cooper to seal a 21–16 victory at the Philadelphia Eagles in the NFC Wildcard Game.
+On January 16, 2011, Williams made a solo tackle, two pass deflections, intercepted two passes by Matt Ryan, and returned one for a touchdown during a 49–21 victory at the Atlanta Falcons in the NFC Divisional Round.
+Williams scored his touchdown after intercepting a pass by Matt Ryan to wide receiver Roddy White in the closing seconds of the second quarter and returned it 70–yards for a touchdown.
 On January 20, 2011, Williams was added to the 2011 Pro Bowl roster as a reserve in place of Philadelphia Eagles cornerback Asante Samuel, who pulled out due to an injury.
-The Packers went on to reach Super Bowl XLV after defeating the Chicago Bears 21–14 in the NFC Championship.
-On February 6, 2011, Williams started in Super Bowl XLV and made six combined tackles and broke up a pass as the Packers defeated the Pittsburgh Steelers 31–25.
+The Green Bay Packers defeated the Chicago Bears 21–14 in the NFC Championship.
+On February 6, 2011, Williams started in Super Bowl XLV and made six combined tackles (three solo) and broke up a pass as the Green Bay Packers defeated the Pittsburgh Steelers 31–25 to win the Super Bowl.
+This earned Williams his first career Super Bowl ring.